 University of California, Santa Barbara, Ph.D. in Communications

 Jennifer Waldeck (B.S., Ohio University, M.A., California State University, Long Beach, Ph.D., University of California, Santa Barbara) is Associate Professor of Communication Studies, and specializes in instructional and organizational communication research, with an emphasis on the effective use of new and emerging technologies for learning purposes.
 Her research has appeared in such journals as Communication Monographs; Communication Education; The Journal of Applied Communication Research; Communication Research Reports; Learning, Media, and Technology; Journal of Education for Business; and The Journal of Business Communication.

 Waldeck is the coauthor of Business and Professional Communication in a Digital Age (with Patricia Kearney and Timothy G. Plax), published in 2013 by Wadsworth Cengage.
-She has contributed to several edited volumes including Communication Yearbook, New Directions in Group Communication, and the Handbook of Instructional Communication.
+She has contributed to several edited volumes including Communication Yearbook, New Directions in Group Communication, Handbook of Life Span Communication, and Handbook of Communication and Instruction.
 Waldeck contributed invited chapters to interdisciplinary edited volumes in sociology on the role of human communication in social problems, and in business on strategic managerial communication.
 She regularly presents her research at regional, national, and international conferences and has earned "Top Three" Paper designations at the National Communication Association, International Communication Association, and Eastern Communication Association.

 - Recent Creative, Scholarly Work and Publications